JennyCloud/Azure-Zero-to-Hero/Azure-Lab-Portfolio-AZ104/01-Compute/Deploy-a-VM/README.md

-# Lab 1: Deploy a Virtual Machine
+# Lab: Deploy a Virtual Machine

 ---